ThisPersonCodesLots/mpv-personal-config/README.md

 - [interpolation_test](https://github.com/haasn/interpolation-samples)
 - [Soap Opera Effect](https://www.reddit.com/r/mpv/comments/oke3aa/guide_how_to_get_motion_interpolation_soap_opera/)

+## ***TODO***

+- Fixed: ~Using vapoursynth + shaders cause losing frames.~
+- Fixed: ~Unresponsive vapoursynth as toggle option.~
+- HDR support!
+(Eg. OLED TV).
+- Code optimization and clean up.

 ### input.conf

 - SWIFT+s - change subtitles font
 - ESC - exit MPV and save current timeline
-- CTRL+NUM - active shaders
+- CTRL+number - active shaders
 - CTRL+M - motion interpolation on/off

 ### mpv.conf
-- TBA

 - Vapoursynth as toggle option.
-(Can cause losing frames when toggle on/off, just skip 1-2 seconds and it's fine)
+(Can cause losing frames when toggle on/off, just skip 1-2 seconds to reset the buffer)

+### Info about mvtools parameters

+While choosing the values, the primary thing to consider is the hardware capabilities of your machine, as well as the demands of the video processing task you're performing.
+Higher values can result in increased utilization of system resources (CPU, GPU, and memory).
+So, you need to test and make sure your system can handle the load.

+1. buffered-frames: Specifies the number of frames to be buffered before being processed.
+This value is not required to be a multiple of 4.
+You can choose any positive integer that suits your needs and hardware.
+Remember that a larger buffer size might increase memory usage but potentially allows for smoother playback.
+   For buffered-frames, the default value is typically around 4-8.
+This should be more than enough for most use cases.
+   Increasing this value might help if you're experiencing stuttering or slower frame rates, but it will also consume more RAM.
+If you're not having any playback issues, leaving it at the default is generally recommended.

+2. concurrent-frames: This parameter sets the concurrency, or the number of frames being processed at the same time.
+   Again, the value is not required to be a multiple of 4, but it should ideally not exceed the number of logical processors (cores) available on your computer, or it may not bring much extra performance and can even slow things down due to overheads of task switching.
+   For concurrent-frames, a good starting point could be equal to the number of logical processors your CPU has.
+In your case with Ryzen 7 4800HS, that would be 16 (8 cores x 2 threads per core).
+This setting allows the maximum exploitation of your CPU's multi-threading capabilities.

+3. blksize: This is the size of the block the motion estimation algorithm will consider.
+Smaller blocks will require less computation, hence improve overall performance.
+However, using smaller blocks might reduce the accuracy of motion estimation as detailed motion patterns may be ignored.

+4. search: This parameter controls the motion estimation algorithm's search distance around the block.
+A larger search radius could potentially enhance motion estimation accuracy as it takes into account a wider area for prediction.
+But, it considerably increases the amount of computation, reducing execution speed.

 ### Interpolation:

 - For a 72 fps video, you may want to set the _buffered-frames_ parameter to a value that is at least equal to the duration of one frame (i.e., 1/72 seconds), so that there are enough buffered frames available to maintain a steady processing rate.
 A value of 4 may be sufficient for this purpose.

 - As for the _concurrent-frames_ parameter, you can experiment with different values to see what works best for your system and the specific video you are processing.
 You may want to start with a value of 8 or 16 and increase it gradually to see if it improves performance.

 - _Keep in mind that increasing the number of concurrent frames may use more CPU and GPU resources, so make sure your system can handle the load without overheating or crashing._

 - I recommend you to use Flowframes ( https://nmkd.itch.io/flowframes ) and take your time to use it properly.

-- If you are lucky and got RTX GPU, ~24min -> 10-25 min of processing from 24 fps to 72/120 fps.
-And WORTH IT.

 ### Shaders: